Struggling to understand your customers? You’re not alone!

 No Name, Loblaw Companies Limited’s line of generic household and grocery products, is another brand that’s pushing the rational buy.
 The brand, which is most known for its nondescript black and yellow packaging, offers consumers quality products at affordable prices.
 In 1978, No Name launched with 16 products, and today, the brand occupies a considerable share of the shelf with nearly 3,000 products.

-Who is pushing the irrational buy?
+Who is encouraging the emotional purchase?

 The same is true for farmers’ markets.
 Although there are products of comparable quality available at lower prices in grocery stores, people opt to shop at farmers’ markets because they want to shop locally, reduce their carbon footprint, promote sustainable farming, support the ethical treatment of animals, and so on.

-Psychology Today explains these phenomena: “Psychological studies reveal that the purchase decisions about packaged goods products are largely driven by consumer perceptions that the brand is an extension of the self.
-This connection is based on the closeness of the match between the ‘personality’ of the brand and the consumer’s own personality.”
+Psychological studies reveal that the purchase decisions about packaged goods products are largely driven by consumer perceptions that the brand is an extension of the self.
+This connection is based on the closeness of the match between the personality of the brand and the consumer’s own personality.

 Kids call it “flexing.”